 - An overview of the varying market types in existence and how Denver fits into CPR’s typology

 - A Denver-specific list of reform opportunities based on market dynamics, public-private partnership opportunities, and legislative conditions.

 The report summarizes findings from an analysis of data about the structure of the Denver health care marketplace, an online survey of a mix of 22 stakeholders seeking their perspectives, and primary interviews with 11 key informants.

 CPR’s analysis yielded six recommendations that purchasers can use to advance payment reform in Denver:

 - Continue building on purchaser momentum, particularly in concert with the statewide purchaser cooperative initiative.

-- Implement benefit designs to encourage consumers seek higher value care.
+- Implement benefit designs to encourage consumers to seek higher value care.